 "The ‘Vader’ part of the name came from the story of a samurai warrior named ‘Wada,’ which also meant ‘father.’
 Wada Yoshimura once had great strength and defeated the ‘Lord of Hell’ to open a pathway to heaven with his son Asahina Yoshihide.” (“Wada” was also coincidentally the same name-source that George Lucas used for his main villain in Star Wars, Darth Vader, which means "Dark Father.")

 As a wrestler, Vader would "have a black mask and be very evil and mysterious."
 He did not debut with a mask, but it later became part of his trademark, along with red lightning all over his black ring attire.
-Sometimes, he’d even come to the ring with a long scepter with a skull on its top.
+Sometimes, he’d even come to the ring with a long scepter with a menacing skull on top.
 The designs of the massive elephant-like metallic headpiece that shot fire they wanted him to wear impressed Leon.
 “It was nothing short of awesome," recalls Leon White.
 It was supposed to resemble the battle armor that samurai warrior used to wear, and if anyone asked, he’d say it was a "magical mythological god that blew smoke," treating it as an entity all to its own.
-He even had a helmet ceremony where he would kneel in front of the sometimes temperamental hardware, hoping that it would shoot its steam in the air.
+He even had a helmet ceremony where he kneeled in front of the sometimes temperamental hardware, hoping that it would shoot its steam in the air.

 Did you know?
 Masa Saito was the most instrumental person in getting Leon White to Japan and later becoming Big Van Vader.
 Believe it or not, The Ultimate Warrior and Psycho Sid Vicious were two wrestlers Inoki had his eyes on to play the role of his new "super wrestling villain."
-When things fell through, Masa Saito helped with the casting and convinced Inoki that Leon would be perfect for the role, even better than the two previous options.
+When things fell through, Masa Saito helped with the casting and convinced Inoki that Leon would be perfect for the role, much better than the two previous options.

 Vader Time or Riot Time?

 As Big Van Vader, Leon White certainly brought the pain on December 27th, 1987, at the world-famous and sold-out Sumo Hall in Tokyo, Japan.
 The whole event was plagued with strange booking alterations when the anticipated match between Antonio Inoki and Riki Choshu almost didn’t happen.
 When the two eventually did face each other, the encounter was brief and lasted a little over six minutes.
 Choshu bled profusely after being thrown out of the ring and hurled towards the ring post.
-Inoki won by DQ after applying his Octopus Hold submission on Choshu, and Hiroshi Hase ran in to save Choshu because he refused to give up on his own.
+Inoki won by DQ after applying his painful Octopus Hold submission on Choshu, and Hiroshi Hase desperately ran in to save Choshu because he refused to give up on his own.

 Vader making his way to the ring was a fearsome sight to behold.
-Already an imposing man at 6’2" and around 370 lbs, add to that the elephant head-like shoulder and helmet attire.
+Already an imposing man at 6’2" and around 370 lbs, add to that the awesome elephant head-like shoulder and helmet attire.
 The crowd seemed genuinely confused and maybe even a little too confident that Inoki would dispose of Vader just like he had so many before him.

 Vader wasn’t satisfied with just a quick pin, though.
 "After the match, we decided to further the onslaught to add insult to injury.
 Fans watched in horror as I continued to beat on Inoki in the corner after the bell had already sounded.
 They were pissed!
 It was white heat, man, real anger!"